 I'm an independent writer, editor and multimedia journalist based in Durham, NC, currently working on a book and podcast about the history of journalistic "objectivity" and how it has been used to uphold the status quo and exclude voices from oppressed communities.
 I am a regular contributor and former editor at Scalawag Magazine, and for public radio's Marketplace in the New York bureau, and before that, I was the economics reporter and managing editor at WYSO Public Radio in Yellow Springs, Ohio.
 I got my start in radio as a Pritzker Journalism Fellow at WBEZ in Chicago.
-I cover the environment, the economy, poverty, science, race and gender, and I also blog and make tweets about journalism and activism.
-I focus on the voices of people who are geographically, economically and politically marginalized, and I enjoy stories about smelly water and collective action (here's one I recently did that touches on all three).
+I focus on the voices of people who are geographically, economically and politically marginalized, and I enjoy stories about water, place and collective action (here's one I recently did that touches on all three).

 I have a B.A. in religion from Northwestern University (summa cum laude), where I focused on gender variance in medieval Christianity.
 Before becoming a news hound, I spent many years as a community organizer around prison issues, a queer youth activist, a barista and a sex educator.
 I was born in Michigan and have family roots in South Carolina and New York.